geoserver/geoserver-history/doc/en/user/source/tutorials/GetFeatureInfo/index.rst

 ========================

 This tutorial describes how to use the GeoServer template system to create custom HTML GetFeatureInfo responses.
-To follow the instructions in this tutorial you'll need a Geoserver version 1.5.2, 1.6.0-beta2 or greater (at the time of writing, 1.5.2 is still to be released, but you can use a nightly to test this out).

 Introduction
 ````````````

-GetFeatureInfo is a WMS standard call allowing to retrieve informations about features and coverages displayed in a map.
+GetFeatureInfo is a WMS standard call that allows one to retrieve information about features and coverages displayed in a map.
 The map can be composed of various layers, and GetFeatureInfo can be instructed to return multiple feature descriptions, which may be of different types.
-GetFeatureInfo can generate output in various formats, at the time of writing, GML2, plain text and HTML.
+GetFeatureInfo can generate output in various formats: GML2, plain text and HTML.
 Templating is concerned with the HTML one.

 The default HTML output is a sequence of titled tables, each one for a different layer.
 The following example shows the default output for the tiger-ny basemap (included in the above cited releases, and onwards).